 The Torments of Tobacco

-The negative health effects of cigarette smoking have become common knowledge in recent decades, as continuing research charts its dangerous impact on the body.
-Smoking has been proven to harm organs, accelerate various reproductive risks, and is a primary cause of cardiovascular diseases, respiratory diseases, and many types of cancer—all debilitating conditions that can lead to death.
+The negative health effects of cigarette smoking have become common knowledge in recent decades, as continuing research charts its dangerous impact on your body.
+Smoking has been proven to harm organs, accelerate various reproductive risks, and is a primary cause of many debilitating conditions that can lead to death, such as cardiovascular diseases, respiratory diseases, and many types of cancer.

-Crohn’s disease is more widespread among smokers than non-smokers and smokers with Crohn’s disease aren’t spared from tobacco’s raft of ill effects.
-Crohn’s patients who smoke put themselves in jeopardy for increasing the severity of their symptoms, complications, medication dosages, and likelihood for surgery.
+Crohn’s disease is more widespread among smokers than non-smokers, and they aren’t spared tobacco’s ill effects.
+People with Crohn’s who smoke put themselves in jeopardy of increasing the severity of their Crohn’s symptoms and the potential for complications and/or need for surgery.

-Smoking can also reduce the effectiveness of medication, make Crohn's disease more active, and prevent remission.
-Moreover, post-surgery recurrence of Crohn’s symptoms will happen sooner and with greater intensity in smokers than in non-smokers.
-Finally, evidence indicates that smokers can develop high-risk colon polyps, the type that can become cancerous.
+Smoking can also reduce the effectiveness of medication, make flare-ups occur more frequently, and prevent remission.
+Moreover, post-surgery recurrence of Crohn’s symptoms may happen sooner and with greater intensity in smokers than in non-smokers.
+Additionally, evidence indicates that smokers are more likely to develop colon polyps, which can become cancerous.

 The Cold Turkey Conundrum

-Taking the wealth of accumulated medical research into account, ceasing tobacco use would seem a wise decision for anyone—especially Crohn’s patients.
-Unfortunately, the reality is much more complicated because quitting abruptly can actually worsen Crohn’s symptoms and ignite flare-ups.
-Flare-ups, in turn, may act as stressors that can prompt a smoker to seek temporary relief by reaching for a cigarette.
-This situation may persuade a smoker with Crohn’s to conclude that they’re damned if they do quit smoking and damned if they don’t.
+Quitting tobacco would seem a wise decision for anyone, especially Crohn’s patients, but the reality is much more complicated.
+Abruptly quitting can actually make Crohn’s symptoms worse and also ignite flare-ups.
+Flare-ups, in turn, can act as stressors that prompt a smoker to seek temporary relief by reaching for a cigarette.
+This vicious cycle can persuade a smoker with Crohn’s to conclude that both quitting and continuing to smoke are equally bad options.

-Although research indicates a causal effect between cigarette smoking and Crohn’s, no one is sure what the active agent linked to the disease is.
+Although research indicates a causal effect between cigarette smoking and Crohn’s, no one is sure what the active agent in cigarettes is that causes Crohn’s.
 Nicotine may be the culprit, as nicotine patches and nicotine chewing gum can also trigger flare-ups.
-These kinds of considerations highlight the importance of consulting your doctor on the best way to quit smoking.
+These considerations highlight the importance of consulting your doctor on the best way to quit smoking.

-Recent studies have shown that a therapeutic approach using Zyban, a prescription medication containing bupropion, can help Crohn’s patients quit smoking.
-Bupropion is an antidepressant that increases particular kinds of brain activity, and usually takes a month or more before its anti-smoking and antidepressant benefits take full effect.
-One controlled trial revealed that smoking cessation treatment using bupropion (either with or without a nicotine patch) yielded greater long-term smoking abstinence rates than treatment using only a nicotine patch.
+Recent studies show that a therapeutic approach using Zyban, a prescription medication also known as bupropion, can help Crohn’s patients quit smoking.
+Bupropion is an antidepressant that increases certain kinds of brain activity, and usually takes a month or more before it takes full effect.
+One controlled trial revealed that smoking cessation treatment using bupropion yielded greater long-term smoking abstinence rates than treatment using only a nicotine patch.

-Although smoking cessation can be a “two steps forward, one step back” process, the consensus shows that within six months of quitting, ex-smokers experience significantly reduced rates of flare-ups—up to 65 percent fewer than smokers, rates equivalent to non-smokers.
-After one year of abstinence, health benefits prove even more compelling and long-lasting.
+Although smoking cessation can be a “two steps forward, one step back” process, one study shows that within six months of quitting, ex-smokers experience significantly reduced rates of Crohn’s flare-ups, up to 65 percent fewer flare-ups than smokers.
+After one year of abstinence, health benefits prove even more compelling and long-lasting for those who quit.

-Crohn’s patients who are ready to give up cigarettes should ask their doctor for help in finding a smoking cessation specialist.
-Should the use of nicotine patches and/or antidepressants such as bupropion fail due to side effects, a specialist may guide the smoker with Crohn’s to try safer behavior modification strategies.
+If you have Crohn’s and are ready to give up cigarettes, ask your doctor for help in finding a smoking cessation specialist.
+If using nicotine patches or antidepressants, such as bupropion, prove unsuccessful because of side effects, a specialist may help guide you to try safer methods of quitting smoking.